 The only requirements– participate, work cooperatively, and complete the task without teacher support or intervention.

 1. Free Write: Put three words on the board and have students write a story starter that logically includes all the words, or any form of the words.
 Remind students not to worry about spelling or handwriting during this creative time.
 Before starting the next lesson, allow one or two volunteers to read their story starters.
 Collect all papers and keep for possible later use.

-2. Brain Energizer: Students silently walk X number of laps around the desks.
+2. Brain Energizer: Students silently walk X number of laps around the perimeter of the room.
 Have children enter the line by row and start walking in the same direction.
 Define the “rules of the road.”
 EX: No speeding, no passing.
 The line leader keeps track of the laps as they pass a certain “landmark.”
 As they go past the landmark the final time, students file back into their rows and follow the written directions on the board.

 4. Eye Spy: Set the timer.
 Students will have X number of minutes to silently list all the things they can see that begin with a specific letter of the alphabet.
 They must remain seated.
 Spelling and handwriting don’t count.
-You can quickly glance at lists and reward 2-3 students for their work.
+After a few rounds you can quickly glance at lists and praise a few students who showed effort.

 5. The Classic: Students read silently.
 They may choose a book from their desks to read for pleasure, or the teacher can assign a specific reading selection.

 ► Try this variation!
 Give students a task such as:

 * locating six examples of figurative language,

 * identifying 12 words with the long a sound,